 In choosing Israel, “the least of all the peoples” (De.7:7), to be “a kingdom of priests and a holy nation” (Ex.19:6), Adonai made the Jew responsible for officiating the nations’ reconciliation to God (Genesis 12:1-3, Isaiah 49:6).
 Indeed, the Master Himself teaches us that “salvation is of the Jews” (John 4:22).
 Being first, then, is not an issue of favoritism, but of seniority and obligation—like an elder brother is responsible to look out for and take care of his younger siblings.

 Paul puts a fine point on the matter in Romans 3:1-2 when he writes, “What, then, is the advantage of the Jew?
 Or what [is] the profit of the circumcision?
-Much in every way…” And yet, it is the Gentile who most benefits from the Jew’s advantage, since “if the throwing away of [the Jews by God] is a reconciliation of the world, what [will] the receiving [of the Jews by God be] if not life out of the dead?”
-(Romans 11:15) This is not favoritism, but God’s plan of reconciliation and salvation for all: as goes the Jew, so goes the world… life from the dead.
+Much in every way…” And yet, it is the Gentile who most benefits from the Jew’s advantage, since “if their rejection [of Messiah] is a reconciliation of the world, what will their reception [of Messiah] be if not life out of the dead” (Romans 11:15).
+This is not favoritism, but God’s plan of reconciliation and salvation for all: as goes the Jew, so goes the world… life from the dead.
 Paul’s teaching of “to the Jew first,” then, is neither an expression of superiority, nor a suggestion of evangelistic priority (though the salvation of Jewish people is of timely importance!)—rather, it is a statement of the Jew’s unique position and responsibility in God’s plan for world salvation.

 What place, then, is all this to hold in our collective mindset?
 That the plan has been derailed… and we are the ones who have derailed it.
 The pride and identity-disorders that Paul was dealing with among the Jewish and Gentile believers in Rome haunts us to this day… and shows little sign of stopping.
 As long as 1) we Jewish believers consider ourselves more favored by God, while failing to humble ourselves and accept the responsibility of our distinctive position, and 2) Gentile believers seek to divert the imaginary, more-favored status from Jews, either through Replacement Theology (supercessionism), or by appropriating Jewish distinctions, we will continue in our collective ineffectiveness, further deteriorating as the lingering, dismembered Body we have become.
 We need to “be submitted to… one another; [clothed] with humble-mindedness” (1Keifa 5:5), accepting that whatever distinctives there may be, it is only our shared identity in Messiah which makes us residents in the household of God.